MARYLAND JUVENILE DETENTION CENTER SEXUAL ABUSE LAWSUITS

 - The CVA eliminates the statute of limitations for civil lawsuits based on child sexual abuse, which means that there is no deadline by which survivors must initiate legal action.

 - The CVA creates an unlimited lookback period that allows child sexual abuse survivors to file lawsuits over abuse that occurred at any time in the past, even if such claims were barred by the previous statute of limitations.

-The Child Victims Act goes into effect on October 1, 2023, but prison and juvenile detention systems with long histories of child sexual abuse are already preparing for what will likely be a flood of claims brought by survivors abused years and decades ago.
+The Child Victims Act went into effect on October 1, 2023, and prison and juvenile detention systems with long histories of child sexual abuse are seeing a growing number claims brought by survivors abused years and decades ago.

 At Levy Konigsberg, our award-winning attorneys are helping a growing number of survivors in Maryland learn more about their rights and options under Maryland’s Child Victims Act.
-If you have questions about a potential case and whether you can file under current or future laws, we’re available to help.
+If you have questions about a potential case and whether you can file a civil lawsuit, we’re available to help.